DJ-Olson/workshop/Lit_Review.md

-# The Untold Truth about the Favelas: A socioeconomic analysis of Rio.
+# The Untold Truth about the Favelas: A Socioeconomic Analysis of Rio.

 ## Introduction: